modulesro/module-digital-systems/README.md

 and if this is true then subsequent comparing with API FileUtils.identical is used

 • program expects two correct input arguments:

+  1, first argument IS mandatory root path where search for files should start and must be directory e.g. "/c/work/modulesro/"

+2, second argument IS NOT mandatory and represents valid file mask e.g. "*.txt" . if not passed default all files is used

+• examples of call:

+  ruby ./duplicates.rb /c/work/modulesro/ *.txt    => compare all txt files
+  ruby ./duplicates.rb /c/work/modulesro/          => compare all files